hallorant/bigmit/cocousb/README.md

 Start by removing the motherboard and its backing.
 Q1 has a heat sync around it.
 Part of this is bent in to not touch and melt the keyboard plastic.
-Carefully bend this straight.
+Carefully hand bend this straight.
 Use needlenose pliers or a driver to loosen the bolts and carefully remove them.

 Desolder the two connections (between the screws) on the underside of the motherboard and remove Q1.
 I used a solder sucker and sort of gently pulled at